Paldom/Mobile-CI/MAC_OS_JENKINS_SLAVE.md

 - Proxy setup if required (http_proxy, https_proxy environment variable is set correctly, proxy is added in network config).
   Mac OS usually has troubles with proxies that require authentications.
 - Clean-up desk: keep only System Preferences, Safari, Finder and Terminal after install.
 Terminal needs to be added to desk.
-- Preapre all technical users required accessing other services, like Git, Artifactory, Sonarqube etc.
+- Prepare all technical users required accessing other services, like Git, Artifactory, Sonarqube etc.
-- Connectivity: use Ethernet interface, turn off WiFi and Bluetooth.
+- Connectivity: use Ethernet interface, turn off Wi-Fi and Bluetooth (if wireless Mouse & Keyboard not connected).
 - Energy saving settings: enable "prevent sleeping when display is off", enable "wake for "Wi-Fi access", disable "power nap"
 - Mobile phones (Android, iOS) connected to computer, with Black Screen app installed.